 5.1.
 Other options:

--i install ventoy to sdX (fail if disk already installed with ventoy)
+-i install ventoy to sdX ( fails if ventoy is already installed on the disk )

--I force install ventoy to sdX (no matter installed or not)
+-I force install ventoy to sdX ( does not matter if ventoy is installed or not on the disk )

 -u update ventoy in sdX